-The Air Carrier Access Act is a federal law that requires airlines to make travel accessible to people with disabilities and prohibits airlines from discriminating against passengers on the basis of disability.
-Interestingly, the ACAA became law in 1986, four years before the broader-scope Americans With Disabilities Act.
+The Air Carrier Access Act is a federal law that requires airlines to make travel accessible to people with disabilities.
+It prohibits airlines from discriminating against passengers based on disability.
+The ACAA became law in 1986, four years before the broader-scope Americans With Disabilities Act.

 Emotional Support Animals Under the ACAA

 The goal of laws such as the ACAA and ADA is to provide functional equivalence.
-In other words, businesses, including airlines, must allow any reasonable accommodations to people with disabilities to provide the same access to goods and services that non-disabled people have.
-Until recently, the ACAA considered emotional support animals to be necessary for functional equivalence.
+In other words, businesses, including airlines, must make reasonable accommodations for people with disabilities to provide the same access to goods and services that non-disabled people have.
+Until recently, the ACAA considered emotional support animals necessary for functional equivalence.
 However, the ACAA was modified in 2021 and no longer considers ESAs to be service animals.
 Now, even if you can provide a valid ESA letter, most airlines only accept emotional support animals as pets.
 That said, there are still airlines that allow emotional support animals.

-The Department of Transportation justified its decision to modify the service animal rule under the ACAA by arguing that it would cut down on animal misbehavior on airplanes.
-Once American decided to reclassify ESAs as pets its new policy went into effect on Jan.
-11th, 2021.
-There was a brief window of opportunity during which it allowed passengers with prior ESA bookings to fly under the old policy, but that window has since closed.
+The Department of Transportation justified its decision to modify the service animal rule under the ACAA by arguing that it would reduce animal misbehavior on airplanes.
+Once American Airlines decided to reclassify assistance animals like ESAs as pets, its new policy went into effect on January 11, 2021.
+There was a brief window of opportunity during which the airline allowed passengers with prior ESA bookings to fly under the old policy, but that window has since closed.

-If you have a psychological condition, such as PTSD, anxiety, or depression, and you find that spending time with a pet improves your symptoms, your pet can be considered an emotional support animal.
+If you have a psychological condition, such as post-traumatic stress disorder, anxiety, or depression, and you find that spending time with a pet improves your symptoms, your pet may be considered an emotional support animal.
 To get an emotional support animal, you will need an ESA letter written by a licensed mental health professional in your state, unlike psychiatric service dogs, which require no formal documentation.
-ESAs aren't expected to perform specific tasks, but the hope is that they are trained sufficiently to behave themselves in public.
-ESAs are not included in the ADA, meaning that businesses can deny them entrance.
+ESAs aren't expected to perform specific tasks but should be trained sufficiently to behave in public.
+ESAs are not included in the Americans with Disabilities Act (ACA), meaning businesses can deny them entrance.

 AA's Service Dog Policies

-An AA service dog that meets all the necessary requirements and has all the necessary documentation can fly in the cabin at no charge.
+A trained service animal that meets AA's requirements and has all the necessary documentation can fly in the cabin at no charge.
 You can travel with no more than two service animals.
 Any service dog you travel with must be well-behaved and clean.
 Service dogs are not allowed in the exit row and cannot block the aisles.
-The dog must be at your feet or under the seat during the flight unless small enough to fit in your lap.
+Your service dog must be at your feet or under the seat unless small enough to fit in your lap.

 AA's Required Documentations

 AA requires the Service Animal Air Transportation Form for all service dogs.
-If the flight is over eight hours, it also requires the Service Animal Relief Attestation Form.
-You are expected to complete and submit the necessary paperwork prior to your departure, but if you purchased the ticket within 48 hours of departure, you can fill it out at the airport.
-An AA rep will still have to verify that your dog qualifies as a service animal, so be sure to arrive at the airport early to allow adequate time for this.
+If the flight is over eight hours, AA also requires the Service Animal Relief Attestation Form.
+You are expected to complete and submit the necessary paperwork before departure, but if you purchased the ticket within 48 hours of your flight, you can fill the form out at the airport.
+An AA rep will still have to verify that your dog qualifies as a service animal, so be sure to arrive at the airport early to allow adequate time for this process.

-American Airlines provides a form on its website that you can use to submit your documentation prior to your flight.
-It provides instructions to upload the required documents and gives you the opportunity to add any further comments you may have.
-If you have questions, you can call AA customer service at 800-237-7976 for special assistance.
+American Airlines provides a form on its website that you can use to submit your documentation before your flight.
+AA provides instructions to upload the required documents and allows you to add any further comments you may have.
+If you have questions, contact AA customer service at 800-237-7976 for special assistance.

 Service Animal ID

-When your forms are approved, your dog receives a Service Animal ID number from American Airlines.
-This number remains valid until your dog's rabies vaccination expires or for up to a year from the date you signed the form.
-As long as the ID remains valid, you can fly on American with your dog without having to resubmit your documentation.
+Your dog receives a Service Animal ID number from American Airlines when your forms are approved.
+This number remains valid until your dog's rabies vaccination expires or up to a year from the date you signed the document.
+As long as the ID remains valid, you can fly on AA with your dog without having to resubmit your documentation.

 Other AA Pet Policies To Know

-Here are some other things you need to know about traveling with a pet as carry-on.
+Here are some other things you need to know about traveling on American Airlines with a pet.

 AA's Pet Fees

-American charges an extra $125 per kennel when your pet flies in the cabin in a carry-on kennel.
+American charges a pet travel fee of $125 per kennel when your pet flies in the cabin in a carry-on kennel.
 The cost to transport your pet via American Airlines Cargo varies.

 AA's Breed Restrictions